sigrun-may/synthetic-biomedical-data-course/README.md

 ## Overview

 The **Synthetic Biomedical Data** Microcredit teaches you how to generate, understand, and use synthetic biomedical datasets for education, benchmarking, and method testing.

-This hands-on module is designed around a critical challenge in biomedical data science: working with **high-dimensional data** where the number of features (p) greatly exceeds the number of samples (n) – the so-called **p≫n problem**.
 You'll learn how to safely generate synthetic data that mimics biomedical patterns in oder to avoid common pitfalls in feature selection, model evaluation, and interpretation.
+This course is based on the [**`biomedical-data-generator`**](https://github.com/sigrun-may/biomedical-data-generator) Python package.

 ### What you'll learn